 - 1. Confirm the baffle and ceramic blanket are correctly positioned.
-They should be touching back of firebox and secured into Baffle Protection Channel (Figure 13.1). - 2.
+They should be even with the front tube and resting on all tubes (Figure 13.1 and Figure 13.2). - 2.
 Remove all labels from glass.

 There are many ways to build a fire.
 The basic principle is to light easily-ignitable tinder or paper, which ignites the fast burning kindling, which in turn ignites the slow-burning firewood.